datalocaltmp/datalocaltmp.github.io/assets/presentations/bsides-mtl/bsides-mtl.md

 <!--
 Notes:

-  * I'll describe the general problem
+  * I'll describe a scenario where

   * We'll go through the current options for visualization generation within Apps